ml-energy/zeus/docs/getting_started/environment.md

 1. Mounts all GPUs into the Docker container. `nvidia-docker2` provides this option.
 2. `SYS_ADMIN` capability is needed to manage the power configurations of the GPU via NVML.
 3. PyTorch DataLoader workers need enough shared memory for IPC.
-If the PyTorch training process dies with a Bus error, consider increasing this even more.
+Without this, they may run out of shared memory and die.
 4. Mounts the repository directory into the Docker container.
 Since the `zeus` installation inside the container is editable, changes you made outside will apply immediately.